dockstore/dockstore-documentation/docs/getting-started/github-apps/migrating-tools-to-github-apps.rst

 Instead, you will be creating a new GitHub App tool, then either deleting your existing tool or providing a link to your new GitHub App tool from your old tool.
 You may wish to consider the latter if you have users that have bookmarked it or if you have papers that link to the old tool. :ref:`More information on that here <keeping old tool around>`.

-.. include: /getting-started/github-apps/installation

 Creating a .dockstore.yml File
 -------------------------------

-Once the GitHub app is installed on the correct repo, the next step is to create a ``/.dockstore.yml`` file.
+The first step is to create a ``/.dockstore.yml`` file.
 We'll cover a very straightforward example first, but depending on how you configured the tool during registration and whether your GitHub repository houses multiple tools published on Dockstore, there will be additional steps to writing your ``/.dockstore.yml`` file.